πŸ“ Problem Details

 - keep a max result variable which will track the largest rectangle by area

-- tterate through the `heights` array.
+- iterate through the `heights` array.

 - for each bar at index `i`: